 Progress on the Balance of Programme (Skills) review was discussed, with SEAB due to consider the initial report in Autumn.
 The Board also gave their initial response to the draft Harwell Campus Strategy and committed to providing a more detailed response by mid-July.

-The Skills and Engagement Advisory Board (SEAB) met on the 14th November at the MRC Offices, London.
+The Skills and Engagement Advisory Board (SEAB) met on 14 November at the MRC Offices, London.

 The Advisory Panel for Public Engagement (APPE) presented their annual report, highlighting the successful process through which the Public Engagement Strategy was generated, the PEACE (Public Engagement: Attitudes, Culture and Ethos) project’s recommendations to change the culture towards public engagement and the success of the Daresbury Open Week.